Bulla (seal): Archeological finds and digs

 The earliest known tokens are those from two sites in the Zagros region of Iran: Tepe Asiab and Ganj-i-Dareh Tepe.
-Schemandt-Besserat was able to work back in time and saw the same shapes from cuneiform to pictographs to these tokens.
+Schmandt-Besserat was able to work back in time and saw the same shapes from cuneiform to pictographs to these tokens.
 Most of these tokens have no translation though.

 Later, tokens transitioned into cylinders.
 Around the sixth century BC, cylinders were used in international exchanges between empires.
 A famous one discovered is the Cyrus Cylinder.
 The Cyrus Cylinder is famous for its suggested evidence of Cyrus' policy of repatriation of the Hebrew people after their captivity in Babylon, as the text refers to the restoration of cult sanctuaries and repatriation of deported peoples.

 A number of clay bullae from the Sasanian era have been discovered at various Sasanian sites assisting in identifying personal names, government offices, and religious positions.

 Scholars seem to agree on the typology and purpose of bullae in both civil and domestic environments.
 The bullae for the administration were generally un-iconic and exclusively epigraphic.
 It gave the names of administrative provinces and the titles of offices such as those of finance and justice.
 On the other hand, those bullae used for royals and important functionaries generally bear the owner’s bust accompanied by an inscription giving the name and title.
 Private seals and impressions, distinguished by a single motif sometimes accompanied by an inscription, provide a rich variety of iconographic patterns, largely reflecting the contemporary cultural and religious traditions of Iran, though only indirectly explained by the inscriptions accompany them.